vknabel/lithia/stdlib/prelude.md

 ### Properties

-- `mapf, value` - Transforms a wrapped value using a function depending context of the functor
+- `map f, value` - Transforms a wrapped value using a function depending context of the functor

 ## Int